15 Coming-Of-Age Books Like The Catcher in The Rye

 4. The Poet X – Elizabeth Acevedo

-Another book like The Catcher in the Rye about a teenage in angst is The Poet X, which follows a young girl named Xiomara Batista who escapes conflicts with her family by writing poetry.
+Another book like The Catcher in the Rye about a teenager in angst is The Poet X, which follows a young girl named Xiomara Batista who escapes conflicts with her family by writing poetry.

 Like Holden, Xiomara feels trapped and confused as she ages into adulthood.